-Musical style is less rigid than that.
+Musical style and your sound are less rigid than that.
 Whereas genre is more of a 3rd person description, talking about one’s musical style is more personal.
 Artists and musicians talk about their own style less as a means to categorize than to describe what they do, their leanings, influences, and the various, sometimes dissimilar strains which together comprise their unique sound.

-Mood is another huge contributor to musical style and genre.
-Because you can have a sad bubblegum pop song, and a sad trip hop song, mood may be said to fall beneath the categorization of subgenre.
+Your mood is another huge contributor to musical style and genre.
+Because you can have a sad bubblegum pop song, and a sad trip-hop song, your mood may be said to fall beneath the categorization of subgenre.
 But sometimes the mood is the artistic bend that colors or influences an entire album or period of work.

 Consider the Beastie Boys.
 They started out punk, brought in some funk that gave way to frat boy rap before finding their way to hip hop that was equal parts grime, ethereal, and a combination of the music they made prior.
 Their irreverent, unapologetic mood unified their disparate influences into something altogether different from what had come before in music.

 So… what genre would you call that?
 The Grammys couldn’t come up with just one, either.
 They won the best alternative music album for the 1998 Hello Nasty effort as well as the best rap performance by a group for “Intergalactic.”
 It was the first time a band merited Grammys in two different genres, and they pulled it off in one album.